 It’s much more than a natural perfume shop - it’s also a place for exciting events (smell contemplation sessions, for example) and lively, ever-changing space for learning and discovering.

-Four admirers of fresh interior design got together to create a place where you can discuss the aesthetic revival of your home, look through some albums or check out what Lithuanian and foreign artists are up to.
+Four admirers of fresh interior design got together to create a place where you can discuss the aesthetic revival of your home or check out what Lithuanian and foreign artists are up to.

 Laura Bohne has been nurturing her interest in Persian carpets for some time now, and she’s by far the best expert in this field in Lithuania.
 Her trade isn’t limited by the borders of our country, as the passion for authentic Persian carpets and textile is a trend that will never fade.
 Together with a unique exposition of Persian carpets that were made in 19th and 20th centuries in Iran and the northern Caucasus, there are more exclusive items for your home in the gallery, including kilim cushions, bags and exclusive porcelain.

 Located in a former tank factory in the trending neighbourhood of Šančiai, the high quality and original design linen manufacture mainly focus on the Japanese market.
 You can even purchase linen goods with a Sugihara stamp here.
 The shop has just turned 12.
 Congratulations!

 We’re not sure it’s possible to carry a sofa or a mirror in your luggage, but it’s worth stopping by the showroom of jotjot just to get inspired by their tremendous achievements in the field of interior design.
 The Kaunas-based company collaborates with the finest Scandinavian artists and has already been awarded the design ‘oscar’ – the NYCxDESIGN award.